Rafael-Aldana/reading-notes/201-Notes/Class8notes.md

 Making all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.

 How does this topic connect with your long term goals?
+This topic just shows the ever changing world of technology we are all heading into things are evolving and getting easier but more complex.
 [link-to-reading-notes](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).